-Date Process or Equipment Item Flaring Event Description Root Cause Finding Action Item(s) Proposed Dates/Status Duration, Flow & Emissions Consistency with Flare Minimization Plan (12-12-406.3) ESDR No. (12 12 1000) Recurrent Failure?
-Hydrogen Makeup compressor.
+Date Process or Equipment Item Flaring Event Description Root Cause Finding Action Item(s) Proposed Dates/Status Duration, Flow & Emissions Consistency with Flare Minimization Plan (12-12-406.3) ESDR No. Recurrent Failure?
+Shutdown unscheduled shutdown.
+At approximately 9:45 am, several alarms (common trouble, accelerometer and high vibration) occurred at the G-203A Hydrogen Makeup compressor.
 At 9:47 am, the G-203A machine was shut down and feed was pulled from the Unit.
 As part of the designed shutdown procedure, Unit 240 Plant 2 was depressured directly to the flare, bypassing the refinery's flare gas recovery system.
 During the depressuring process, the large amount of hydrogen from the Unit could cause fuel gas quality issues if it were sent to the flare gas recovery system, therefore the flare gas recovery system is bypassed.
 This resulted in the flaring of unscrubbed gas.
 In addition, during the upset, there were periods when the refinery's fuel gas system was out of balance and excess fuel gas was sent to the flare.
-This resulted in the flaring of scrubbed gas.
-SO2 -2026 lb (H2S = 0.54 %) CH4 - 413 lb NMHC - 1313 lb (4.2.1.1) Ineffective internal systems to ensure product reviews are reviewed for action.
-Communicate the issue of product safety notices from Original Equipment Manufacturers to the Phillins 66 OA / OC manager COMPLETED 12/15/14 Incomplete Operations notifications for Piston Rod Loading Review and update notifications and alarming to prevent exceeding the maximum rod load of reciprocating compressors.
+This resulted in the flaring of scrubbed gas. stage piston rod due to inadequate design. riser; radius the bottom of the heater hole.
+Evaluate replacing the piston rods with the newer design.
+Flow: 2,264 MSCF Emissions SO2 -2026 lb (H2S = 0.54 %) CH4 - 413 lb NMHC - 1313 lb (4.2.1.4) • Maintenance, Turnaround, Startup, and Shutdown (4.2.1.1) N Ineffective internal systems to ensure product reviews are reviewed for action.
+Communicate the issue of product safety notices from Original Equipment Manufacturers to the Phillips 66 QA / QC manager.
+COMPLETED 12/15/14 Incomplete Operations notifications for Piston Rod Loading Review and update notifications and alarming to prevent exceeding the maximum rod load of reciprocating compressors.
 COMPLETED 8/24/15 10/25 - 27/2014 Unit 240 Plant 2 Scheduled Maintenance The primary cause of flaring was the Unit 240 Plant 2 reactors were being nitrogen purged in order to clear the reactors in preparation for planned maintenance and human entry.
 As part of the shutdown procedure, the unit was depressured directly to the flare, bypassing the refinery's flare gas recovery system by design.
 During depressuring, the large amount of hydrogen and nitrogen from the Unit could cause fuel gas quality issues if it were sent to the flare gas recovery system.
 This resulted in the flaring of gases containing mainly hydrogen or nitrogen with no significant sulfur.
-The reactor beds go through a hydrogen jurge in which the excess hydrogen is sent directly to the flare.
-This purge is followed by a nitrogen purge which further removes VOCs No prevention measures were identified in relation to the purging of the Unit 240 Plant 2 reactors because this activity is included in the Flare Minimization Plan (Section 4.2.1.1).
+The reactor beds go through a No prevention measures were identified in relation to the purging of the Unit 240 Plant 2 reactors because this activity is included in the Flare Minimization Plan (Section 4.2.1.1).
 N/A N/A Duration: 51.25 hours Flow: 1,857 MSCF Emissions SO2 -202 lb (H2S = 0.01 %) NMHC - 281 lb CH4 - 94 lb Equipment Preparation for Maintenance - Depressurization of Equipment & Pressurization of Equipment with Nitrogen (Section 4.2.1.1).
 358-14 N